How To Create Table In Mysql With Primary Key

 CREATE TABLE table_name( primary_key_column1 datatype, primary_key_column2 datatype, ..., PRIMARY KEY(column_list) );

-In this syntax, you separate columns in the column_list
+In this syntax, you separate columns in the column_list by commas (,).

-table constraint can be used when the primary key has one column:
+The PRIMARY KEY table constraint can be used when the primary key has one column:

 Code language: SQL (Structured Query Language) ( sql )